xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="until someone stands next to them." width=100% align=center link="/blog/cappadocia/IMG_4108.webp" target="_blank" >}}

 To wrap the day, we decided to watch the sunset from the top of the Uchisar castle.
-It is riddled with tunnels and has been used as a defensive stronghold for centuries, and the summit has a panoramic view of the whole region!
-We were lucky (?) because it was freezing cold, so there were just a few people on its summit.
+It is riddled with tunnels, has been used as a defensive stronghold for centuries, and the summit has a panoramic view of the whole region!
+We were lucky (🤷) because it was freezing cold, so there were just a few people on its summit.

 {{< figure src="/blog/cappadocia/IMG_4123.webp"
 attr="The Uchisar castle from bellow." width=100%